tokwanghilaw/SaplingSanctuary/README.md

 # Sapling Sanctuary (WIP)

-A game project for CSMC311: Software Engineering 2 finals.
-Made by Team KWASO (Bianca, Mark, Selwyn) <3
+A finals project for CSMC311: Software Engineering.
+Made by Team KWASO ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆.

 ## Description